alyxshang/shangshield.ml/README.markdown

 ### API Documentation

-To view this package's API, first run the command `opam install .` from this repository's root and follow that command with the command `dune build @doc`.
-After you have executed these commands, you can open the generated documentation located at the path `_build/default/_doc/_html/index.html` using your browser.
+To generate this package's API documentation, please run the commands `opam install .` and `dune build @doc` from this repository's root.
+The generated documentation will be in the directory `_build/default/_doc/_html/` inside the repository's root.

 ### Unit tests